makeabilitylab/physcomp/sensors/hall-effect.md

 <!-- Great explanation of flux and magnetic flux on Khan Academy: https://www.khanacademy.org/science/physics/magnetic-forces-and-magnetic-fields/magnetic-flux-faradays-law/v/flux-and-magnetic-flux -->

 Because a magnetic field vectors flow from a magnet's north to south poles, magnetic flux will change based on a magnet's orientation to the Hall effect sensor.
 The amount of magnetic flux is maximized when the poles of the magnet are orthogonal to the sensor.
-If you want to learn more about magnetic flux, see this [Khan Academy lesson](https://www.khanacademy.org/science/physics/magnetic-forces-and-magnetic-fields/magnetic-flux-faradays-law/v/flux-and-magnetic-flux).
+To learn more about magnetic flux, see this [Khan Academy lesson](https://www.khanacademy.org/science/physics/magnetic-forces-and-magnetic-fields/magnetic-flux-faradays-law/v/flux-and-magnetic-flux).

 <!-- TODO insert graphic that shows orientation differences?
 Or at least a graphic of magnetic field around a magnet? -->

 ### Analog vs. binary output

+Hall effect sensors can provide either **analog** or **binary** output.
+In either case, they are **active** sensors with three pins ($$V_{CC}$$, $$GND$$, and $$Out$$).

+#### Analog Hall effect sensors

-Unlike resistive sensors, which change their **resistance** based on some external stimulus, an analog Hall effect sensor outputs a varying **voltage**.
+In previous lessons, we've covered resistive sensors like force-sensitive resistors and photoresistors, both which change their **resistance** based on some external stimulus.
+In contrast, an analog Hall effect sensor outputs a varying **voltage**.
 This voltage is directly proportional to the sensed magnetic flux density.

+#### Binary (switch-based) Hall effect sensors

 Some Hall effect sensors act as switches: either on (in the presence of a sufficiently strong magnetic field) or off (if not).
 For example, the [US5881LUA](https://www.adafruit.com/product/158) sold by Adafruit is normally `HIGH` but switches to `LOW` in the presence of a **south** magnetic pole.
 Some Hall effect switches are **latching**, which remain in their activated state even when the magnet is removed.
 For example, the US1881 latching Hall effect sensor switches to `HIGH` in the presence of a **north** magnetic pole but remains in that state even after the magnet is removed and until a **south** magnetic pole is sensed.

+To produce a binary output, these Hall effect sensors have an additional internal element called a Schmitt Trigger connected to the analog output, which converts the internal analog output signal to the external digital output (`HIGH` or `LOW`).
+See [this video](https://youtu.be/wpAA3qeOYiI?t=143) by "How to Mechatronics."

 <!-- TODO: talk about strength of magnetic field: size of magnet, proximity?
 Or maybe magnetic flux density -->